 We believe this is because Copilot was trained on public GitHub repositories and had more training material for technologies that were more popular among developers.

 Copilot tends to generate higher-quality suggestions with proper and logical naming of variables and methods.
-Leading us to believe that quality naming helps Copilot better understand the context of the code, providing more accurate and useful suggestions.
+This leads us to believe that quality naming helps GitHub Copilot better understand the context of the code and provides more accurate and useful suggestions.

 Meanwhile, when the naming of variables and methods is unclear or ambiguous, Copilot has less information to analyse, which decreases the quality of its contribution to the development process.
 Thus, high-quality naming in code not only simplifies the work of programmers but also enhances the effectiveness of artificial intelligence tools.

-Despite its effectiveness in certain aspects of development, we also found that Copilot has limitations, especially when generating code that implements new business logic.
+Despite its effectiveness in certain aspects of development, we also found that Copilot has limitations, especially when writing complex code that implements new business logic.

 Copilot writes only the code according to the prompt, not complete solutions.
 Copilot is most effectively used for clear and template tasks.
 The time spent on a detailed description of business logic can outweigh the time needed to implement this business logic without using Copilot.

-While effective in templated tasks, it struggles with the intricacies of new ideas or creative programming.
-The message is clear: Copilot is a developer's trusted companion in routine, but the realm of innovation demands the touch of human creativity.
+While Copilot gives better suggestions for the templated tasks, it struggles with the intricacies of new ideas or creative programming.
+The message is clear: GitHub Copilot is a developer's trusted companion in routine, but the realm of innovation demands the touch of human creativity.

-One of the most interesting characteristics of Copilot is its ability to adapt to the specifics of a particular project.
-Over time, Copilot "learns" the coding style and specific features of the project, leading to an improvement in the quality of its suggestions.
+One of the most interesting characteristics of GitHub Copilot is its ability to adapt to the specifics of a particular project.
+Over time, Copilot "learns" the coding style and specific features of the project, leading to an improvement in the quality of the code generated by its suggestions.

 Developers have also highlighted Copilot's positive influence on code complexity, noting a shift towards more readable and maintainable solutions, especially among those accustomed to crafting convoluted and intricate code structures.